Hermann Dietrich Upmann

-He nevertheless found the tropical climate in Cuba difficult, so he decided against a lasting stay.
-His youngest brother, August Ludwig Upmann (born 1818) started to work with him and thus stayed in Cuba.
-Hermann Dietrich Upmann returned to Germany in 1848 and founded the cigar company Gebrüder Upmann & Co.
+He found the tropical climate in Cuba difficult, so he decided against a lasting stay.
+His youngest brother, August Ludwig Upmann (born 1818), started to work with him and stayed in Cuba.
+Hermann returned to Germany in 1848 and founded the cigar company Gebrüder Upmann & Co.
 Bremen.

 In 1864, his nephew, Heinrich Upmann, arrived in Cuba.
 With capital contributed mainly by his uncle, they founded an organization dedicated to banking operations - initially catering to tobacco dealers and manufacturers, whose operations were spread through the Antilles.
 The company grew to such an extent that it was transformed into a vertical operation: they took care of the seedbeds, plant, harvest, manufacture, pack and, with their own shipping company, transported their products to other markets.

-Hermann Upmann retired in 1890, and was succeeded at H. Upmann & Co. by his nephew, Heinrich Upmann, who continued the business with his partners Heinrich Runken and Theodore Garbade.
-The later was president of the Union of Cigar manufacturers of the Island.
+Upmann retired in 1890 and was succeeded at H. Upmann & Co. by his nephew who continued the business with his partners Heinrich Runken and Theodore Garbade.
+The latter was president of the Union of Cigar manufacturers of the Island.

-After Heinrich's death in 1914, he was succeeded by his nephews Hermann and Albert (Alberto) Upmann.